Networking

 Host "blocked.example.com" is not in the allow list.

-Add it to network.allow in agent.yaml or use policy: permissive.
+Add it to network.rules in moat.yaml or use policy: permissive.

 The error message tells the agent (and you, via logs) exactly what happened and how to fix it.